bachthyaglx/advanced_software_engineering/README.md

 # 11. Functional Programming

-* Final Data Structures: In the view_movies method, a list of Movie objects is created from fetched data, which seems to remain unchanged once created.
+* Final Data Structures - In the view_movies method, a list of Movie objects is created from fetched data, which seems to remain unchanged once created.

 ![image](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/ac2e1430-5999-40a2-aad0-d76c9468217c)

-* (Mostly) Side-Effect-Free Functions: The login function retrieves user data from the database based on the provided email and password, without causing any side effects.
-It does not modify any external state, and its primary purpose is to return user information based on the given credentials.
+* (Mostly) Side-Effect-Free Functions - The login function retrieves user data from the database based on the provided email and password, without causing any side effects.
+It returns user information based on the given credentials and does not modify any external state.

 ![image](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/89389770-b8a6-4c97-9b4c-457086f4f95b)

-* Use of Higher-Order Functions: The handle_user_menu demonstrates the concept of higher-order functions by dynamically selecting and executing different menu functions based on the user's role.
+* Use of Higher-Order Functions - The handle_user_menu demonstrates the concept of higher-order functions by dynamically selecting and executing different menu functions based on the user's role.

 ![image](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/5d77a453-2091-4bbb-96b4-4172ecf3dd88)

-* Functions as Parameters and Return Values: The handle_login function demonstrates functions as parameters (passing email and password to the login function) and return values (returning a tuple containing user and role from the login function).
+* Functions as Parameters and Return Values - The handle_login function demonstrates functions as parameters.
+It passes email and password to the login function, then return values with a tuple containing user and role from the login function.

 ![image](https://github.com/bachthyaglx/advanced_software_engineering/assets/62774638/fd308deb-b8bd-49b6-88e0-87bba7010c94)